Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 What to do:

-Choose a version of you that’s calm, grounded, and clear.
+Choose a version of you that is calm, grounded, and clear.
 Speak from their energy.
 Move like they would.
 Practice their breathing and tone until it feels like your own.

 Why it works:

-Your subconscious doesn’t distinguish between imagined and real experiences.
-That’s exactly why hypnosis is so effective: it creates mental and emotional rehearsals in a deeply relaxed state, allowing your mind to accept new beliefs more quickly and fully.
+Your subconscious does not distinguish between imagined and real experiences.
+That is exactly why hypnosis is so effective: it creates mental and emotional rehearsals in a deeply relaxed state, allowing your mind to accept new beliefs more quickly and fully.

 And when you consistently act with confidence, even before you fully feel it, your nervous system begins to register that behavior as truth.
-After a while, there comes a point when you’re no longer faking it, because you’ve become it.
+After a while, there comes a point when you are no longer faking it, because you have become it.
 This is how identity shifts: not by waiting for confidence to arrive, but by teaching your subconscious what confidence looks, feels, and sounds like until it becomes familiar.

 FAQ